Africa and Middle East

 Although no African countries rank among Wisconsin’s top 20 export destinations, the potential exists for significant growth as Africa’s economies and population continue to grow.
 The office of Wisconsin’s trade representative, based in South Africa, serves 12 countries in southern and eastern Africa, and has regional sub-offices in Tanzania and Mauritius, offering vast geographic coverage to Wisconsin exporters.

 In the Middle East, Wisconsin has trade representation in the six countries of the Gulf Cooperation Council (GCC): Saudi Arabia, United Arab Emirates, Qatar, Kuwait, Bahrain and Oman.
-Thanks to plentiful oil reserves, these countries have high per capita GDP, but are working to diversify their economies.
-Public infrastructure megaprojects, especially in Qatar, Saudi Arabia, and the UAE, are expected to spur strong expansions in the tourism, transportation, construction and wholesale/retail sectors.
+These countries are working to diversify their economies away from petroleum and natural gas extraction.
+Public infrastructure megaprojects, especially in Qatar, Saudi Arabia and the UAE, are expected to spur strong expansions in the tourism, transportation, construction and wholesale/retail sectors.

 View Detailed Country Information: saudi arabia, south africa, united arab emirates